WPZS: Beasley and Entercom ownership

 On July 25, 2016, WFNZ added a translator at 102.5 FM.

 On October 18, 2016, Beasley announced that WFNZ and its FM translator would be sold to Entercom, pending FCC approval.
-The move comes after Beasley's acquisition of Greater Media which locally owned WBT AM/FM and WLNK.
+The move followed Beasley's acquisition of Greater Media, which locally owned WBT, WBT-FM, and WLNK.
 Those stations were to be spun off to a divestiture trust to stay under ownership limits, but were also sold to Entercom as well.
 Upon the completion of the Greater Media-Beasley merger on November 1, Entercom began operating the stations via a time brokerage agreement, which lasted until the sale was consummated on January 10, 2017.

 Sale to Urban One

 On November 5, 2020, Urban One agreed to a station swap with Entercom involving four stations in Philadelphia, St. Louis and Washington, D.C. to Entercom in exchange for their cluster of Charlotte stations, including WFNZ.
 As part of the terms of the deal, Urban One took over operations via a local marketing agreement on November 23.
 The swap was consummated on April 20, 2021.

 With the Urban One acquisition, WFNZ offered local sports hosts weekdays from 6 a.m. to 7 pm.
 On nights and weekends, it carried programming from CBS Sports Radio.
 WFNZ served as the flagship station for the NBA'S Charlotte Hornets and Major League Soccer's Charlotte FC.

 In January 2022, MLS expansion team Charlotte FC announced a radio partnership with Radio One that made WFNZ the team's radio flagship.
 Since the Hornets had priority on WFNZ, when both teams were playing at the same time, the Charlotte FC broadcast moved to sister station WBT.